NuGet/docs.microsoft.com-nuget/docs/concepts/Security-Best-Practices.md

 ### Lock files

 Lock files store the hash of your package’s content.
-If the content hash of a package you want to install matches with the lock file, it will ensure you package repeatability.
+If the content hash of a package you want to install matches with the lock file, it will ensure package repeatability.

-To enable lock files, [see the following documentation](https://docs.microsoft.com/nuget/consume-packages/package-references-in-project-files#locking-dependencies).
+To enable lock files, [see the following documentation](../consume-packages/package-references-in-project-files#locking-dependencies.md).

 ## Monitor your supply chain

 ### Publish to NuGet.org

 NuGet.org serves as a central repository to over 200,000 unique packages.
 Whenever you publish a package, NuGet.org will go through numerous validations and indexing that can benefit you in the long term.
-These can include scanning the package for viruses, [providing a repository signature](https://docs.microsoft.com/nuget/reference/signed-packages-reference) on the package, and even protecting your package ID so only you can push updates to it.
+These can include scanning the package for viruses, [providing a repository signature](../reference/signed-packages-reference.md) on the package, and even protecting your package ID so only you can push updates to it.

-To learn more about the benefits of publishing on NuGet.org, [see the following documentation](https://docs.microsoft.com/nuget/nuget-org/publish-a-package#package-validation-and-indexing).
+To learn more about the benefits of publishing on NuGet.org, see [Package validation and indexing](../nuget-org/publish-a-package.md#package-validation-and-indexing).

 ### GitHub secret scanning

-GitHub will scan repositories for NuGet API keys to prevent fraudulent uses of secrets that were accidentally committed.
+GitHub scans repositories for NuGet API keys to prevent fraudulent uses of secrets that were accidentally committed.

-To learn more about secrete scanning, [see the following documentation](https://docs.github.com/en/github/administering-a-repository/about-secret-scanning).
+To learn more about secret scanning, see [About secret scanning](https://docs.github.com/en/github/administering-a-repository/about-secret-scanning).

 ### Author Package Signing

-[Author signing](https://docs.microsoft.com/nuget/reference/signed-packages-reference) allows a package author to stamp their identity on a package and for a consumer to verify it came from you.
-This protects you against content tampering & serves as a single source of truth about the origin of the package and the package authenticity.
+[Author signing](../reference/signed-packages-reference.md) allows a package author to stamp their identity on a package and for a consumer to verify it came from you.
+This protects you against content tampering and serves as a single source of truth about the origin of the package and the package authenticity.

-To author sign a package, [see the following documentation](https://docs.microsoft.com/nuget/create-packages/sign-a-package).
+To author sign a package, see [Sign a package](../create-packages/sign-a-package.md).

 ### Two-Factor Authentication (2FA)

-Enabling two-factor authentication (2FA) can add an extra layer of security when [logging into your GitHub account](https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa) or the [NuGet.org public package repository](https://docs.microsoft.com/nuget/nuget-org/individual-accounts#enable-two-factor-authentication-2fa).
-It is recommended to enable two-factor authentication to protect your account.
+Enabling two-factor authentication (2FA) can add an extra layer of security when [logging into your GitHub account](https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa) or the [NuGet.org public package repository](../nuget-org/individual-accounts.md#enable-two-factor-authentication-2fa).
+It is recommended that you enable two-factor authentication to protect your account.

 ### Package ID prefix reservation

-To protect the identity of your packages, you can reserve a package ID prefix to associate a matching owner if your package ID prefix properly falls [under the following criteria](https://docs.microsoft.com/nuget/nuget-org/id-prefix-reservation#id-prefix-reservation-criteria).
+To protect the identity of your packages, you can reserve a package ID prefix to associate a matching owner if your package ID prefix properly falls under the [specified criteria](../nuget-org/id-prefix-reservation.md#id-prefix-reservation-criteria).

-To learn about reserving ID prefixes, [see the following documentation](https://docs.microsoft.com/nuget/nuget-org/id-prefix-reservation).
+To learn about reserving ID prefixes, see [Package ID prefix reservation](../nuget-org/id-prefix-reservation.md).

-### Deprecating & Unlisting a Vulnerable Package
+### Deprecating and unlisting a vulnerable package

 To protect the .NET package ecosystem when you are aware of a vulnerability in a package you have authored, do your best to deprecate and unlist the package so it is hidden from users searching for packages.
 If you are consuming a package that is deprecated and unlisted, you should avoid using the package.